techieeliot/gcc-web-design-co/src/content/blog/framer-motion-animations.md

 }
 ```

-> 🫐 Coordinated animations bring harmony, like different sections of your orchard working in unison.
+> 🫐 (Optional playful nod) While some liken animation to the rhythm of nature, here we celebrate the art of cultivating movement.

 ### Gestures, Drag, and Scroll-Based Animations